mfarrokhrouz/Python_HomeWork/README.md

 Two scripts of Python files were prepared and renamed accordingly.

-As requested, each file will provide a text file as requested.
+After running each file, a text file will be produced as requested.